Azure/terraform-azurerm-lz-vending/README.md

 ## Overview

-The landing zone Terraform module is designed to accelerate deployment of the individual landing zones within an Azure tenant.
+The landing zone Terraform module is designed to accelerate deployment of individual landing zones within an Azure tenant.
+We use the [AzureRM][azurem\_provider] and [AzAPI][azapi\_provider] providers to create the subscription and deploy the resources in a single `terrafom apply` step.

 The module is designed to be instantiated many times, once for each desired landing zone.